THIS BLOG CONTAINS OUR SHAMPOO SEARCH

 - IT is AYURVEDA and contains Vit C , also an anti-oxidant.

 - Also found here on Amazon.com , with different brands available.

 This is another soap nut product which comes in the powdered form.
 They also send you a recipe book to help which is a great idea for this very versatile fruit. ( info below from link)

 - STOPS HAIR FALL – There are numerous traditional methods to use dried Reetha for hair, to prevent hair loss, as well as leaving the hair silky and voluminous.
 It also has insecticidal properties, which aid in the removal of lice.

 I like the idea of something natural, also helping with the removal of Lice.

 Any parent that has had to deal with that from school, and then deal with very long hair, knows the agony of days of combing and trying not to use some type of insecticide.

 This was something I only came across recently when one of our friends was trying to get rid of chemicals in their lives after an illness.
-They purchase theirs from someone locally, who make the shampoo bars.
+They purchase their shampoo soap bar from someone locally, who make a whole range of soap products.

 They sound a good way to wash your hair naturally, also one less liquid to take with you if you have a plane journey!

 A little add on to these, we had a local market stall that came to our small town.
 They had a huge array of soap made with only natural ingredients.
 There was one made for washing your hair.
 I cant say it was very pretty to look at , a bit rustic!